-The torta is traditionally and ideally baked in a shallow copper pan, or tortiera, in a wood-burning oven, enhancing the flour's natural smokiness.
-The batter, made of chick pea flour, olive oil and salt, ferments for hours beforehand and gets cooked at high heat in order to crisp nicely on top and bottom while remaining soft in the middle.
+The torta is traditionally, ideally baked in a shallow copper pan in a wood-burning oven, enhancing the flour's natural smokiness.
+The batter, made of chick pea flour, olive oil and salt, ferments for hours beforehand and gets cooked at high heat in order to crisp nicely on top and bottom while remaining creamy in the middle.
 The oven-hot cake then gets dusted with abundant cracked black pepper before it's served on its own or betrothed to a piece of bread: simple and nourishing.
 Ask any denizen of Livorno where to get the best 5 & 5 and the response will invariably be, "Va' da Gagarin, dé !"
 A hole in the wall near the old port, Torteria Gagarin is an institution.

 But if we really want to understand what makes this sandwich tick, we need to delve into the torta's origins: how did the savory little wonder come into being?
 As legend has it, the torta was born in 1284 out of the Battle of Meloria, a naval skirmish in the Ligurian sea between warring factions in the Genovese-Pisan War.

 The Pisan fleet was destroyed and their surviving sailors taken prisoner on a Genovese galleon.
 While trying to get back to port, the ship was caught in a fierce tempest that raged for days and days.
 Provisions ran perilously low.
 At the mercy of the storm-tossed sea, the ship rocked wildly and took on water; sacks of chick peas spilled their contents, a barrel of olive oil broke open, and the whole lot mixed with salty sea water, becoming essentially a fetid purée that continued to macerate in the hold.
 Finally, hunger gnawing at their ribs, the Genovese were reduced to eating the rather unappetizing mess.
 The Pisan prisoners, however, pigheadedly refused*.